-INFINITI recommends that vehicle be towed with the driving (rear) wheels off the ground or that a dolly be used as illustrated.
+NISSAN recommends that vehicle be towed with the driving (front) wheels off the ground or that a dolly be used as illustrated.

-• Never tow automatic transmission models with the rear wheels on the ground or four wheels on the ground (forward or backward), as this may cause serious and expensive damage to the transmission.

-If it is necessary to tow the vehicle with the front wheels raised, always use towing dollies under the rear wheels.

-- When towing rear wheel drive models with the front wheels on the ground or on towing dollies: - Turn the ignition switch to the OFF position, and secure the steering wheel in a straight ahead position with a rope or similar device.
-Never secure the steering wheel by turning the ignition switch to the LOCK position.
-This may damage the steering lock mechanism. - Move the selector lever to the N (Neutral) position. - When the battery of vehicle equipped with the Intelligent Key system is discharged, your vehicle should be towed with the front wheels on towing dollies or place the vehicle on a flat bed truck.
+- Never tow CVT models with the front wheels on the ground or four wheels on the ground (forward or backward), as this may cause serious and expensive damage to the transmission.
+If it is necessary to tow the vehicle with the rear wheels raised, always use towing dollies under the front wheels. - When towing CVT models with the front wheels on towing dollies: - Turn the ignition switch to the OFF position, and secure the steering wheel in a straight ahead position with a rope or similar device.Never secure the steering wheel by turning the ignition switch to the LOCK position.
+This may damage the steering lock mechanism. - Move the selector lever to the N (Neutral) position. - When the battery of vehicle equipped with the Intelligent Key system is discharged, your vehicle should be towed with the front wheels on towing dollies or place the vehicle on a flat bed truck. - When towing two wheel drive CVT model with the rear wheels on the ground (if you do not use towing dollies): Always release the parking brake.